daily-demos/webinar/README.md

 - one:many presentation mode for the room admin
 - participants (non-admin) can message the admin directly
 - admin can respond to individual participants or message the entire group
+- lots of Daily links to help participants find what they need in our documentation